We set ourselves high standards, not just because it is the right thing to do, but because it is crucial in our role as guardians of public trust.

 We work closely with our senior leadership to build and enhance Deloitte’s ethics programme through ongoing ethics training and campaigns that confront employees with ethical dilemmas through role playing and storytelling.
 By exemplifying ethical scenarios, we guide our employees to recognise unethical behaviour and take the right action.
 Ethics training is required for all Deloitte professionals every two years and for all new hires.

 In addition to this year’s Ethics Survey, our employees completed a mandatory ethics refresher e-learning that was designed to make our people pause and reflect on the behaviours that are expected of them, practise how to handle different ethical dilemmas, and gain insight into what happens after a concern has been raised.
-We will continue these and other efforts in FY24 to ensure that our culture and conduct always reflect our purpose and Shared Values.
+We will continue these and other efforts in FY25 to ensure that our culture and conduct always reflect our purpose and Shared Values.

-Business continuity, information and cyber security
+Business Continuity, Information and cyber security

-We have also updated and reinforced our risk control systems and – after passing both internal and external audits – we had our Nordic ISO27001 certification renewed.
-The certification demonstrates our commitment to running a responsible business while keeping our data
+We have also updated and reinforced our risk control systems and – after passing both internal and external audits – we had our Nordic ISO27001 and ISO22301 certification renewed.

-and clients’ data safe.
+The ISO27001 certification demonstrates our commitment to running a responsible business while keeping our data and clients’ data safe.
 Being ISO 27001-certified allows us to guarantee our clients and people that we will always treat their data in a secure, responsible, and appropriate manner.
 This certification allows us to protect our brand, image, and business.

 The above-mentioned activities are all part of our extensive risk control system at Deloitte, which we continue to advance.
-If and when breaches come to light, we take swift action ranging from warnings to termination of employment.

 $(document.head).append(''); $(document.head).append('